Loans in Forbearance Increase for First Time in 29 Months

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Minnesota to supplement state, tribal and local recovery efforts in areas affected by a severe storms, straight-line winds, tornadoes and flooding on May 8-13, 2022.
-The following counties have been approved for assistance:
+FEMA has issued an Emergency Declaration for the Seminole Tribe of Florida to supplement tribal recovery efforts in the areas affected by Tropical Storm Nicole beginning November 7, 2022 and continuing.
+The following areas has been approved for assistance:

 Public Assistance: